Edsel Ford Fong: Life

-Fong was born and raised in San Francisco's Chinatown, as one of three sons to Fung Lok, the owner of the Sam Wo Restaurant on Washington Street.
+Fong was born and raised in San Francisco's Chinatown, as one of six children to Woo Yim Shee and Fung Lok, the owner of the Sam Wo Restaurant on Washington Street.
 (The restaurant name means "three in peace", a reference to its founding partners.)
-Like his elder brothers, Fung was named after the physician who delivered him during birth, with Fung adding the middle name "Ford", in reference to Edsel Ford, later in life to claim relation to the Ford family.
+Like his two elder brothers, Fung was named after the physician who delivered him during birth, with Fung adding the middle name "Ford", in reference to Edsel Ford, later in life to claim relation to the Ford family.
+Through this claim, Fung met Henry Ford II, who visited the Sam Wo out of curiosity.
+One of his brothers, Edmund, married Corinne Kwong, the daughter of Kwang-lim Kwong, who was president of the Bank of Canton.

+Fung graduated Galileo High School in 1946 and enlisted in the United States Army on 2 July 1946.
+After serving one year in the Regular Army as part of the Panama Canal Department, he worked for the US Postal Service before becoming a waiter at his father's restaurant.
+He married Helen Lee in December 1951.

 As head waiter, Fong serviced the second floor of his father's restaurant, greeting visitors with an admonition to "Sit down and shut up!"
 He was known for calling patrons "retarded" and "fat", criticizing people's menu choices and then telling them what they should order, slamming food on the table, and complaining about receiving only 15% tips.
-An imposing man with a crew cut hair style, he also was notorious for seating people with strangers, forgetting orders, cursing, spilling soup on customers, hazing newcomers, refusing to provide forks or English menu translations, and busing tables before diners were finished.
+An imposing man with a crew cut hair style, he was also notorious for seating people with strangers, forgetting orders, cursing, spilling soup on customers, hazing newcomers, refusing to provide forks or English menu translations, and busing tables before diners were finished.
 Long-time patrons described Fong as the "Don Rickles of restaurant" and commented "The Soup Nazi is the Dalai Lama compared to Edsel Ford Fung".